What to Wear Birding: A Guide to Practical Clothing and Accessories

 sun and bug protection

-footwear that can handle wet grass, sand, and mud
+footwear that can handle wet grass, sand, and mud or rough terrain

 and my personal favorite: zipper pockets (because I like my keys and phone to stay with me 😄)

-Those simple principles guide almost everything I wear when I’m birding or photographing birds here.
-Below are a few of the specific items that have proven most useful for me here on Hilton Head Island and also in my travel to photograph birds.
+Insect repellent or sunscreen applied on binocular eyecups or camera grips (can damage equipment and spread scents).Those simple principles guide almost everything I wear when I’m birding or photographing birds.
+Below are a checklist of clothing and accessories that have proven most useful for me while birding here on Hilton Head Island and in my travels to photograph birds.

 Muck boots (for muddy marsh edges and wet conditions)